 So it is important that you print out the service letter and bring it with you.

 We use many different airlines for our flights to Sri Lanka, so there may be variations in the amount of luggage you are allowed to bring with you as both checked luggage and hand luggage.
 For information about this, seewww.checkmytour.com or contact us if you have any questions.
-You and your travel companion should pack your luggage so that you can both make do with one item of luggage if the other is lost or delayed.
-While it is unlikely to happen, the problem may arise.
-If it does, it may take a few days before your luggage is delivered to the hotel where you are staying.

 You may find yourself sitting in a draught from the air conditioning in the plane, so make sure to pack a warm jumper or jacket in your hand luggage.